cavani12345/Awesomity-backend-challenge/README.md

 - then run  php artisan migrate.

-After migrating your migration you database will be filled with empty tables, And you are requested to make Post request first for creating new article with endpoint POST /api/articles.
+After migrating your migrations you database will be filled with empty tables, And you are requested to make Post request first for creating new article with endpoint POST /api/articles.
 Then Provide Title, Description and Priority.
-And make sure also you are authenticated.
+And make sure that you are authenticated before requesting for articles api endpoints.
 To implement authentication you need first to make POST /api/register to create new Account, then make POST /api/login to login into the system by providing email and password used during registration.
-After login into the system an authentication token Will be generated, therefore you are allowed to make any other requedt
+After login into the system an authentication token Will be generated, therefore you are allowed to make any other request.

  #### Scripts to use